garylirocks/quickrefs/azure.markdown

 ## Blueprints (To be deprecated)

+*This is going to be deprecated, Microsoft suggests migrating to Template Specs and Deployment Stacks*

 Contains some artifacts that could be deployed to existing or new subscriptions:

 - Role assignments